Finally, A Customer Feedback Tool Product Managers Want

 Use it to validate your thinking.
 Use it to learn that you need to pivot your idea entirely.
 Use it to take the unpredictability out of launching something new.
 Do all this without spending expensive time and resources building things people don’t want.

-Link customer feedback directly to ideas in your backlog
+File customer feedback with ideas in your product backlog

 Here’s where things gets interesting.
 When you get customer feedback, you can tag it and link it up to an idea (or multiple ideas) in your backlog.